• Skip to primary navigation

 Instructions

-1. Slice onions and zucchini.
+1. Prep the vegetables.
 Slice the onions and zucchini and set aside.
+Clean and trim the tender ends off the asparagus.

 2. Crack the eggs.
 Crack the eggs into a bowl and set aside.

-4. Blanch the asparagus and asparagus ends.
-In a medium pot of lightly salted boiling water, blanch the asparagus and end pieces for 1 minute until bright green and remove the end pieces to a bowl of ice water to stop the cooking process.
+3. Blanch the asparagus.
+In a medium pot of lightly salted boiling water, blanch the asparagus spears and end pieces for 1 minute until bright green.
+Remove the end pieces to a bowl of ice water to stop the cooking.

-5. Pan-sear the asparagus spears.
-Strain the spears and place them into a preheated skillet with a drizzle of olive oil, season with salt and black pepper and cook over medium-high heat until you start to see some browning on the bottoms.
-Remove the spears to a plate.
+4. Sear the asparagus spears.
+Strain the spears and add them to a preheated skillet with a drizzle of olive oil.
+Season with salt and pepper and cook over medium-high heat until lightly browned on the bottom.
+Remove to a plate.

-6. Blanch the spinach.
-In the same salted boiling water, blanch the spinach for about 1 minute and remove it to the same bowl of ice water with the asparagus ends.
+5. Blanch the spinach.
+In the same salted boiling water, blanch the spinach for about 1 minute and transfer it to the ice water bowl with the asparagus ends.

-7. Purée spinach + asparagus ends.
-Add the milk to the processor with blanched asparagus and spinach and process until it's bright green and smooth.
+6. Purée the spinach and asparagus ends.
+Add the milk, blanched asparagus ends (only), and spinach to a food processor and blend until smooth and bright green.

-8. Sauté the onions + herbs.
-In the same skillet as used for the asparagus, add the onions, herbs a little olive oil, and salt to taste and saute over medium heat until the onions have slightly caramelized and the herbs are crispy, but not burnt.
+7. Sauté the onions and herbs.
+In the same skillet used for the asparagus, add the onions, herbs, a drizzle of olive oil, and salt.
+Sauté over medium heat until the onions are lightly caramelized and the herbs are crispy but not burnt.

-9. Blend the eggs + green purée.
-Mix the green veggie puree with the eggs, add salt and black pepper to taste, and whisk vigorously to make the mixture light and fluffy.
-Add the grated cheese and whisk a bit more to incorporate the ingredients.
+8. Combine the eggs and veggie purée.
+Mix the green purée with the eggs, season with salt and pepper, and whisk vigorously until light and fluffy.
+Add the grated cheese and whisk to combine.

-10. Sauté the zucchini.
-In a separate skillet preheated to medium-high heat, sauté the zucchini until nicely golden brown, season with salt, flip over and cook just a few minutes more.
+9. Sauté the zucchini.
+In a separate skillet over medium-high heat, sauté the zucchini until golden brown.
+Season with salt, flip, and cook a few minutes more.

-11. Assemble + cook the frittata.
-Add all of the sautéed veggies and herbs to a cast-iron (or other non-stick) skillet and arrange them any way you prefer.
-Gently pour the egg mixture over the top of the preheated pan for about 8 minutes with the lid on.
-Remove the lid, place a platter or large plate on top of the skillet so you can flip the frittata out onto the plate.
-Quickly slide the frittata back into the skillet with the browned top facing you, so that the other side can cook for about 8 more minutes without the lid, or until the egg mixture is cooked through.
-Serve on a platter or in the skillet and sprinkle a little extra cheese on top if you wish.
-Serve it with a fresh fruit salad, a side of ham or bacon, and Enjoy!
+10. Assemble and cook the frittata.
+Add all the sautéed vegetables and herbs to a cast-iron or non-stick skillet and arrange as you like.
+Pour the egg mixture over the top and cook covered over medium heat for about 8 minutes.
+Remove the lid, place a large plate over the skillet, and flip the frittata onto the plate.
+Slide it back into the skillet browned-side up and cook uncovered for about 8 more minutes, or until cooked through.
+Serve in the skillet or on a platter, with extra grated cheese.
+Enjoy!

 Notes